 'Wave of destruction'

-Prof. Wiesner says only 24-48 hours after exposure to the Cornell dots, they observed how a "wave of destruction" swept through the entire cancer cell culture.
+Prof. Wiesner says only 24-48 hours after exposure to the Cornell dots,

 In further experiments they injected high doses of the coated Cornell dots into mice grafted with melanoma tumors and found they shrank the tumors without causing any adverse reactions.